Example of setting configuration via configuration file

 # whether to hide potentially sensitive information in logs (e.g., values

-# derived from ingested records, literals in queries)
+# derived from ingested records)

-show-unsafe = no
+show-unsafe = yes

 # whether to show exceptions in logs.
 These may contain sensitive information

-# and may include verbose stacktraces
+# and may include verbose stacktraces.
+The stack trace depth limit (or, number

-show-exceptions = no
+show-exceptions = yes

 # the redaction method to use when hiding sensitive information

-redactor = {
+redactor {

 # must be "redact-hide", which replaces potentially sensitive information